-Flood Risk Will it minimise risk to people and property from flooding, and account for all costs of flooding (including the economic, environmental and social costs)?
-Amber: Fairly significant surface water issue toward the north of the site.
-Careful mitigation required which could impact on achievable site densities as greater level of green infrastructure required.
-HIIMAN HEALTI H AND WELL BEING Open Space Will it increase the quantity and quality of publically accessible open space?
-GREEN = Assumes minimum on-site provision to adopted plan standards is provided onsite Distance: Outdoor Sport Facilities How far is the nearest outdoor sports facilities?
-GREEN.
-The site is of sufficient size that it would provide outdoor sports facilities onsite.
-Distance: Play Facilities How far is the nearest play space for children and teenagers?
-GREEN.
-The site is of sufficient size that it would provide play space for children and teenagers onsite.
-Gypsy & Traveller Will it provide for the accommodation needs of Gypsies and Travellers and Travelling Showpeople?
-AMBER = No Impact Distance: District or Local Centre How far is the site from the nearest District or Local centre?
-AMBER.
-Approximately 10% of the site is within 400-800m (as the crow flies) of Grantchester Street, Newnham local centre.
+Flood Dist \\\/\!\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ Ambour Fainhraige Historia and a conference to the Flood Risk Will it minimise risk to people and property from Amber: Fairly significant surface water issue toward the north of the site.
+Careful mitigation required which could impact on flooding, and achievable site densities as greater level of account for all green infrastructure required. costs of flooding green minden detaile required. (including the economic, environmental and social costs)?
+AND WELL BEING Open Space Will it increase the GREEN = Assumes minimum on-site quantity and quality provision to adopted plan standards is of publically provided onsite accessible open Distance: space?
+How far is the GREEN.
+The site is of sufficient size that it Outdoor Sport nearest outdoor would provide outdoor sports facilities Facilities sports facilities? onsite.
+1 dollities Sports radiities: orisite.
+Distance: Play How far is the GREEN.
+The site is of sufficient size that it Facilities nearest play space would provide play space for children and for children and teenagers onsite. teenagers?
+Cympy M/ill it may ide for AMPED.
+No Import Gypsy & Traveller Will it provide for the AMBER = No Impact Traveller accommodation needs of Gypsies and Travellers and Travelling Showpeople?
+Distance: How far is the site AMBER.
+Approximately 10% of the site is District or Local from the nearest within 400-800m (as the crow flies) of Centre District or Local Grantchester Street, Newnham local centre. centre?
 An additional 10% is within 400-800m of Trumpington local centre.
 The remaining 80% of the site is beyond 800m of a local centre.
 The site has been scored amber as it is large enough to support a new local centre.
-Distance: City Centre How far is the site from edge of defined Cambridge City Centre?
-A =400 - 800m Distance: GP Service How far is the nearest health centre or GP service?
-R =>800m.
-Third of site within 800m, remainder beyond 800m from nearest health centre or GP service.
-Key Local Facilities Will it improve quality and range AMBER = No impact on facilities (or satisfactory mitigation proposed).
+Distance: City How far is the site A =400 - 800m Centre from edge of - · · · defined Cambridge City Centre?
+Distance: GP How far is the R =>800m.
+Third of site within 800m, Service nearest health remainder beyond 800m from nearest 3333 centre or GP health centre or GP service. service?
+Kov Loool Will it improve AMPED - No impost on facilities (or Key Local Facilities Will it improve quality and range AMBER = No impact on facilities (or satisfactory mitigation proposed). i aciiiles quality and range sausiaciony minganon proposed).